kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-14-deploying-the-website.md

 }
 ```

 This task will grab all files in my production folder, connect to my server, and copy all files recursively to my website root.
-It will delete old files and just add changes to the server.
+It will delete old files and add changes to the server.

 #### gulp/tasks/production/rsync.js